12 Dec, 2025 | 13 min read

 • BlackPurl excels in the dealership environment, with robust inventory management capabilities well-suited to businesses selling vehicles (including motorcycles and powersports) alongside service and parts.

 • MotorDesk offers an all-in-one solution for UK car dealers, blending stock management, advertising, customer relationship management (CRM), and accounting features into one package.
+The main advantage here is the seamlessness of having everything in one place, designed specifically for your workflow.

-For sole traders, mobile mechanics, or very small startups, simpler solutions can be a great starting point.
+Other Notable Options (FreshBooks, Wave, MYOB) For sole traders, mobile mechanics, or very small startups, simpler solutions can be a great starting point.

 • FreshBooks is renowned for its excellent invoicing and time-tracking capabilities.